Sign Up For The Japanese Beetle Newsletter!

 Under the new guidelines, retailers within a regulated area who wish to sell potted plants (with soil or growing media) to customers who may be taking the plants outside of a regulated area, must operate under one of the following four options listed to reduce the risk of spreading Japanese beetle.

-Options for retailers situated in a Japanese beetle regulated area who intend to sell plants to customers that may remove them from a Japanese beetle regulated area
+Options for retailers situated in a Japanese beetle regulated area who intend to sell plants with soil

 Option 1:

-If retail plants are kept exclusively in a closed indoor area during the Japanese beetle flight period (June 15 – October 15), then those plants can move outside of a regulated area (RA) and no movement certificate is required.
+Keep your plants completely indoors during the Japanese beetle flight period (June 15 – October 15).
+Plants can then move outside of a regulated area (RA) and no movement certificate is required.

 Option 2: